netanelshriki/Elasticsearch-with-spring-boot/README.md

 docker run --name kibana --net elastic -p 5601:5601 docker.elastic.co/kibana/kibana:7.6.2
 ```

-kibana is data visualization and exploration tool,
+kibana is data visualization and exploration tool, so now if we navigate to http://localhost5601
+we should see the Kibana page like that:
+S